Michael Crawford: 2000s to present

 In 2001, Crawford sang Baby Mine from Disney's Dumbo on its 60th anniversary VHS and DVD.

 Crawford had a short comeback to Broadway as the Count von Krolock in the short-lived musical Dance of the Vampires (2002–03).
 He originated the role of Count Fosco in Lloyd Webber's The Woman in White, which opened at the Palace Theatre, London in September 2004.
 However, he was forced to leave the show three months later because of ill health caused by dehydration resulting from the enormous fat-suit he wore during the performance.
 He spent several months recuperating and was thus unable to reprise the role on Broadway.
 He learned he was suffering from the post-viral condition myalgic encephalomyelitis (ME), which debilitated him for six years.

 He later moved to New Zealand briefly, both to be near his daughter and her family in Australia and to convalesce from his illness.

 In 2006, Crawford attended the Gala Performance of the stage version of The Phantom of the Opera on Broadway at the Majestic Theatre to celebrate the show's becoming the longest-running musical in Broadway history (surpassing the run of Cats).
 He was delighted with it, stating this was the first time he had been an audience member of any of the shows he had done.

 On 23 October 2010, Crawford attended the celebratory 10,000th performance of The Phantom of the Opera in London alongside composer Andrew Lloyd Webber.
-Crawford spoke of his own memories of the first performance 24 years ago, and was then presented, along with Lloyd Webber, with a special cake to commemorate the landmark achievement.
+Crawford spoke of his own memories of the first performance 24 years earlier, and was then presented, along with Lloyd Webber, with a special cake to commemorate the landmark achievement.